Guidelines for Writing a Personal Statement

 LETTERS OF ADDENDUM: It is usually preferable to explain administrative or negative factors in a separate, short (usually one or two paragraphs--but no more than one page if at all possible), objective letter of addendum.
 Use one such letter for each subject.
 Law schools have no problem with multiple addenda.
 HPPLC Prelaw Advisors can help you with any of these items.
 For example, the following issues would probably best be reserved for a separate letter of addendum.
-Note that, however, (depending on the totality of circumstances) the impact of such addenda, while potentially helpful, is often marginal at best:
+Note that, however, (depending on the totality of circumstances) while potentially beneficial, the impact of such addenda may be marginal at best:

 - If you had a bad semester grade-wise, or even a bad year, or if you simply did uncharacteristically poorly in a course or two, such that your cumulative GPA is not really an accurate representation of your current abilities or potential, tell them about it.
 They appreciate such information.
 Focus on the objective facts, and keep it very brief.
 Such facts could be: initial wrong major or wrong academic track (such as premed or pre-business), a difficult transition from high school or away from home, a lack of focus on academics for whatever reason, personal issues, health problems, working too many hours, over-involvement in extra curriculars, poor performance solely in a subject area that you will not be taking in law school (such as foreign languages, sciences, etc.), a break-up with a significant other, family issues, etc.